 Minnesota Lynx vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

-Napheesa Collier and the Phoenix Mercury will battle when the Minnesota Lynx (6-9) meet the Mercury (3-11) at Footprint Center on Saturday, July 1 at 10:00 PM ET.
+Napheesa Collier and the Phoenix Mercury will duke it out when the Minnesota Lynx (8-9) meet the Mercury (3-13) at Target Center on Friday, July 7 at 8:00 PM ET.

-In its last outing, Phoenix picked up an 85-63 win over Indiana.
-The Mercury were led by Brittney Griner, who wound up with 22 points, while Diana Taurasi added 17 points and six assists.
-Minnesota is coming into this game having beat Seattle 99-97 in their last outing.
-Collier led the team with 31 points, eight rebounds, five assists and six blocks.
+Minnesota prevailed by a final score of 90-83 in its last game against Indiana.
+Leading the way on offense for the Lynx was Collier, who wound up with 21 points and eight rebounds.
+Kayla McBride posted 21 points and six rebounds.
+Phoenix is coming into this game having lost to New York 99-95 in their last outing.
+Diana Taurasi led the team with 23 points and seven assists.

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!